UoY-RoboStar/robochart-ann-components/README.md

  - A directory `Segway_Proofs` that contains CSP files for proving properties about the automatically generated CSP semantics from the
    `SegwayComparison` project, and those semantics with an ANN process added manually.

-The `Supporting Proofs` directory contains CSPM documents establishing proofs required for our verification strategy.
+The `Supporting Proofs` directory contains additional files supporting our verification strategy:
+- CSPM documents supporting
+- An implementation of the ANN semantics in Isabelle/UTP.
+- Files to use Marabou to prove that an ANN component (`AnglePIDANN`) conforms to a controller (`AnglePID_C`).

 The `Validation` directory contains a Java implementation of our CSP semantics, written using the JCSP library.
+The directory `JCSP_JML_Previous_Version` contains an old version of our JCSP implementation with Java Modelling Language (JML) annotations.